AleFelix/ratchet_client/README.md

  * @var array
  */
 $config['ratchet_client'] = array(
     'host' => '0.0.0.0',           // Default host
-    'port' => 8282,         // Default port (be carrefull to set unused server port) 'auth' => true,         // If authentication is mandatory 'debug' => true         // Better to set as false in Production );
+    'port' => 8282,                // Default port (be carrefull to set unused server port) 'auth' => true,                // If authentication is mandatory 'debug' => true                // Better to set as false in Production
+    // The following values are only necessary to run the client in wss mode 'local_cert' => null,          // Path to the TLS certificate file 'local_pk' => null,            // Path to the private key file 'allow_self_signed' => false,  // Allow self signed certificates 'verify_peer' => true          // Require verification of TSL certificate used );
 ```
 ### :arrow_right: Step 3 : Loading the library